nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 </div>

 #### Implementation
-There are some distinction between a `Person` and `ModuleLesson`.
+There are some distinctions between a `Person` and `ModuleLesson`.
 A `Person` can have many `ModuleCode`, with each `ModuleCode` having multiple `LessonCode` while a `ModuleLesson` lesson can only have one `ModuleCode`, with that `ModuleCode` having one `LessonCode`.

 ##### Implementation for adding `Person`
-Since a `Person` can have many `ModuleCode`, an input like this: `add ... m/CS2100 T19 B04 m/CS2103T T09` is valid.
-The following sequence diagram show how parsing the input `add ... m/CS2100 T19 B04 m/CS2103T T09` works successfully to return a `AddPersonCommand`:
+Since a `Person` can have many `ModuleCode`, an input like: `add ... m/CS2100 T19 B04 m/CS2103T T09` is valid.
+The following sequence diagram shows how parsing the input `add ... m/CS2100 T19 B04 m/CS2103T T09` works successfully to return a `AddPersonCommand`:

 ![Sequence diagram for parsing Person](images/ParseAddPersonSequenceDiagram.png)

 Notice that the `AddPersonCommandParser` uses the method `parseModuleCodes()` to get a collection of `ModuleCode`.

 ##### Implementation for adding `ModuleLesson`
 Since a `ModuleLesson` can only have one `ModuleCode` and one `LessonCode`, we need a way to enforce `lessonCodes.size() == 1` in `ModuleCode`.
 To achieve this, we only take the first `LessonCode` as the desired one.
 For example, the input `addc ... m/CS2100 T19 B09` would take `T19` as the `LessonCode` and ignore `B09`.
-On a similar note, to enforce having only one `ModuleCode`.
-We only consider the last occurrence of the parameter `m/`.
+On a similar note, to enforce having only one `ModuleCode`, we only consider the last occurrence of the parameter `m/`.
 For example, the input `addc ... m/CS2103T B04 m/CS2100 T19` would only consider `m/CS2100 T19` and ignore `m/CS2103T B04`.
-The following sequence diagram show how parsing the input `addc ... m/CS2103T B04 m/CS2100 T19 B09` works successfully to return a `AddModuleLessonCommand` despite the extra `ModuleCode` and `LessonCode`:
+The following sequence diagram shows how parsing the input `addc ... m/CS2103T B04 m/CS2100 T19 B09` works successfully to return a `AddModuleLessonCommand` despite the extra `ModuleCode` and `LessonCode`:

 ![Sequence diagram for parsing ModuleLesson](images/ParseAddModuleLessonSequenceDiagram.png)